 A business entity refers to how a business is legally organized to operate.
 There are four primary business entities to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
 Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

 Finding the perfect business name can be challenging.
 Not only does the name have to resonate with your customers, but it also has to be available to use.

 It’s possible to start a small residential cleaning business right out of your home or garage, saving on initial rental costs.
 As that business grows, though, it may be time to rent a garage or other storage space for equipment and vehicles.
 Rental costs will depend on a property’s size, location, and available amenities, like air conditioning or security cameras.

 Step 5: Register for Business Licenses and Permits

 A window cleaning service will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-Additionally, there are some general local, state, and federal registrations most businesses need to include a sales tax permit or Employer Identification Number, among others.
+Additionally, there are some general registrations most businesses need, which include a business license, sales tax permit, or Employer Identification Number, among others.